syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ### Confirm

 A [Confirm](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_ConfirmAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog displays a specified message along with ‘OK’ and ‘Cancel’ button.
-Used to get approval from user that appears before any critical action.
+It is used to get approval from a user and it appears before any critical action.

-Use the following code to render a simple confirm dialog in an application.
+Use the following code to render a simple confirm dialog in an application:

 {% tabs %}
 {% highlight razor %}